 The diagnosis of astigmatism is easily and painlessly made during the course of a complete eye examination.
 This would include a refraction (measuring the eyes for the need for glasses), an examination with a slit lamp, and measurements of the curvature of the corneas using various forms of light and computer algorithms.

 What is the treatment for astigmatism?

-Many patients with mild astigmatism have no symptoms and don't require treatment.
+Many patients with mild astigmatism have no symptoms from this and require no treatment.
 If there is regular astigmatism and it causes blurred vision, the astigmatism can be compensated for satisfactorily with eyeglasses or contact lenses.
 If myopia or hyperopia are also present, the glasses or contact lenses can also correct that condition.
-If the astigmatism is irregular or of a high degree, glasses or a soft contact lens may not fully correct the astigmatism, and a hard contact lens may be necessary to allow the eye to see normally.
+If the astigmatism is irregular or of a high degree, glasses or a soft contact lens may not fully correct the astigmatism and a hard (rigid) contact lens may be necessary to allow the eye to see normally.
 Neither glasses nor contact lenses permanently correct the curvature abnormality.

 Modern refractive surgery, which reshapes the surface of the eye with a laser, can also be used to reduce or eliminate the astigmatism.
 Wavefront guided LASIK or photorefractive keratectomy (PRK) can also reduce irregular astigmatism.
 Various considerations involving ocular health, refractive status, and lifestyle frequently determine whether one option may be better than another.